guzmanwolfrank/Data/ManhattanRE/readme.md

 ## Goals

-Our goal is to use SQL queries to help analyze data from different neighborhoods across Manhattan.
+Our goal is to use SQL queries to help analyze sales data from different neighborhoods across Manhattan.

 ## Initial Questions